‘General Hospital’ Spoilers: Jason Struggles With The Pain Of Betrayal, Robin Uncovers New Shocking Info

 The only friends still supporting Jason (Billy Miller) are Curtis (Donnell Turner), Jordan (Vinessa Antoine), and Liz (Rebecca Herbst).
 The crisis of mass abandonment and betrayal could explain Jason’s loss of composure, his intemperate outbursts, and exaggerated defensiveness which betray a sense insecurity and lack of self-assurance.

-However, it must be acknowledged that for long term residents of Port Charles who had known Steve Burton’s classic Jason Morgan, Patient 6’s physical appearance, his mannerisms, gestures, speech, personality, and memories, constitute overwhelming evidence that he is who he claims to be.
+However, it must be acknowledged that for long-term residents of Port Charles who had known Steve Burton’s classic Jason Morgan, Patient 6’s physical appearance, his mannerisms, gestures, speech, personality, and memories constitute overwhelming evidence that he is who he claims to be.
 In fairness to Sonny (Maurice Benard), Carly (Laura Wright), and Diane (Carolyn Hennesy), their decision to line up behind the newcomer to Port Charles was compelled by the direct evidence of their senses.
 As the saying goes, seeing is believing.
 In this particular case, the direct evidence of the senses is overwhelming and leaves Sonny and Carly with no choice but to do what they believe is right.

 Robin Deals Jason’s Already Battered Psyche Yet Another Crushing Blow